Writing Your Teaching Philosophy

 Your concept of teaching

 What are your values, beliefs, and aspirations as a teacher?
 Do you wish to encourage mastery, competency, transformational learning, lifelong learning, general transference of skills, critical thinking?
-What does a perfect teaching situation look like to you and why?
-How are the values and beliefs realized in classroom activities?
-You may discuss course materials, lesson plans, activities, assignments, and assessment instruments.
+What does a meaningful teaching situation look like to you and why?
+How are your teaching values and beliefs realized in classroom activities (i.e., discuss your course materials, lesson plans, and activities)?

 Your teaching methods

 What methods will you consider to reach these goals and objectives?
-What are your beliefs regarding learning theory and specific strategies you would use, such as case studies, group work, simulations, interactive lectures?
-You might also want to include any new ideas or strategies you want to try.
+What are your beliefs regarding learning theory and specific strategies you would use, such as case studies, group work, simulations, and interactive lectures?
+How are these methods appropriate to your discipline?
+How do you know when you've taught effectively?
+What new ideas or strategies do you want to try?

 Your interaction with students

-What are you attitudes towards advising and mentoring students?
-How would an observer see you interact with students?
 Why do you want to work with students?
+What are your attitudes towards advising and mentoring students?
+How would an observer see you interacting with students?

 Assessing learning

 How will you assess student growth and learning?
-What are your beliefs about grading?
-Do you grade students on a percentage scale (criterion referenced) or on a curve (norm referenced)?
-What different types of assessment will you use (i.e. traditional tests, projects, portfolios, presentations) and why?
+What are your beliefs about feedback and grading?
+What different types of assessment will you use (i.e., traditional tests, projects, portfolios, presentations) and why?
+Which new approaches to assessment do you want to try and why?

 Professional growth

 How will you continue growing as a teacher?
 What goals do you have for yourself and how will you reach them?
 How have your attitudes towards teaching and learning changed over time?
-How will you use student evaluations to improve your teaching?
-How might you learn new skills?
-How do you know when you've taught effectively?
+How will you use student feedback to improve your teaching?

 Creating a Draft

-Another way of knitting your reflections together—and one that is more personal—is to read through your notes and underscore ideas or observations that come up more than once.
+One way of knitting your reflections together is to read through your notes and underscore ideas or observations that come up more than once and that tell the most clear and compelling story.
 Think of these as "themes" that might point you toward an organizational structure for the essay.
 For example, you read through your notes and realize that you spend a good deal of time writing about your interest in mentoring students.
 This might become one of the three or four major foci of your teaching philosophy.
 You should then discuss what it says about your attitudes toward teaching, learning, and what's important in your discipline.

-No matter which style you choose, make sure to keep your writing succinct.
-Aim for two double-spaced pages.
-And don't forget to start with a "hook."
+No matter which approach you choose, make sure to keep your writing succinct.
+Aim for two double-spaced pages to begin.
+The final length will vary based on your specific discipline, context, and purpose.
+Remember to start with a "hook."
 Your job is to make your readers want to read more; their level of engagement is highest when they read your opening line.
 Hook your readers by beginning with a question, a statement, or even an event from your past.

 Using specific examples